Akash-bhaumik/AWS-Resource-Tracker-Automation/README.md

 Possible improvements:

-- Email alerts when new resources are detected
+- Send alerts when new resources appear
 - Store logs in Amazon S3
 - Integrate with AWS CloudWatch
 - Build a monitoring dashboard